Carpet Chameleon Care Guide

 Vitamins given improperly might cause too little or too much of the vitamins to be ingested.
 Too little creates vitamin deficiencies.
 Too much spur vitamin toxicity, which can lead to gout, edema, or even death.

-Gut loading crickers and feeder insects is the best way to transfer vitamins to your chameleons.
+Gut loading crickets and other feeder insects are the best way to transfer essential vitamins to your chameleons.
 It ensures the insects are rich in vitamins and free from toxins.

-Chameleons can be fed either by hand or by placing all its food items into a bowl.
+Chameleons can be fed either by hand or by placing all their food items into a bowl.
 Adults should be fed once per day, while juveniles require feedings several times per day.

-If you are feeding a breeding female Carpet Chameleon, you will want to make some adjustments in their diet.
+If you are feeding a breeding female chameleon, you will want to adjust their diet.